bradzacher/dnd-notes/eberron/story/Player Arcs/Vladimir/Chapter1/Finding_Rischela.md

     - When a creature enters the estate for the first time, an illusion of a unicorn appears nearby the creature and brays loudly, announcing its presence.
   - Two guards stand to attention at the front.

-> Many of the grand homes in Mithral Tower are true to the district’s name, boasting mithral filigree.
+> Many of the grand homes in Mithral Tower are true to the district's name, boasting mithral filigree.
 > The Sharn Watch seems to be everywhere in this neighborhood full of busy scions climbing into skycoaches, hosting opulent parties, and showing off their latest purchases at all hours of the day.
 >
 > Unicorn Estate has a grand unicorn statue and unicorn-shaped topiaries adorning the yard beyond an open, wrought-iron gate.
 > Flanking this gate are two guards in House Orien livery.
 > Each wears a beautiful helm shaped like the head of a unicorn.
 >
-> The magnificent marble home is clearly owned by one of the city’s wealthiest dragonmarked families.
+> The magnificent marble home is clearly owned by one of the city's wealthiest dragonmarked families.
 > Seated on a patio couch is a single man smoking an ornate pipe.
 > Two more guards dressed like the ones at the gates stand nearby.